Bulawayo Travel Guide

 The scattered parks, low colonial buildings, minimal traffic and wide, tree-lined streets give Bulawayo a laid-back atmosphere.
 Close to the Kalahari Desert, Bulawayo is hot and dry for most of the year, with enough rainfall in the summer to support the natural vegetation of open woodland that surrounds the city.
 Bulawayo is the largest city near the tourist hotspots of Victoria Falls, Hwange National Park and Matobo National Park.
 If you're stopping in, make sure to visit the city's museums and parks.
-Zimbabwe's 100-year-old National Gallery and the Natural History Museum of Zimbabwe both call Bulawayo home.
-A good kid's attraction in Bulawayo is the National Railway Museum, one of only a few of its kind in the world, which features some excellent colonial-era exhibitions.
+A good kid's attraction in Bulawayo is the Bulawayo Railway Museum, one of only a few of its kind in the world, which features some excellent colonial-era exhibitions.
 The Chipangali Wildlife Orphanage for abandoned, sick or wounded animals is a great educational outing for the kids, as many exotic animals there are rescued pets and therefore perfectly tame.

 Become our Bulawayo Travel Expert

 We are looking for contributors for our Bulawayo travel guide.
 If you are a local, a regular traveller to Bulawayo or a travel professional with time to contribute and answer occasional forum questions, please contact us.